dbrider05/Simon-Game/README.md

 # Simon's Game
-Very interesting to play
+Very interesting to play, just open the live server using VS code to run.